 On the other hand, some failures cannot be helped by employees.
 These kinds of failures stem from the intrinsic conditions of an occupation or task.
 For example, running a facility in a busy urban area can present all sorts of unexpected conditions including external vehicles, people and machinery.

-Sometimes, in complicated situations, failures are inevitable and cannot be prevented.
+Sometimes, failures are inevitable and cannot be prevented in complicated situations.
 As such, you need to view some failures as part of the package.
 Doing so will allow you to accept and correct issues accordingly.

 You can also educate your workers on safety and risk, and implement effective reporting procedures.
 This will enable you to better deal with any incidents that occur.